 Keep safety glasses handy.
 Most of us think of safety glasses for operating potentially dangerous power equipment.
 But protective eyewear has...

 Your eyes start having trouble focusing on objects close up.
 Doctors call that presbyopia.

 What causes presbyopia?
 Over time, the lens of the eye hardens.
 Muscles around the lens also change with age.
 These changes make it harder for the lens to work.

 An eye doctor can diagnose presbyopia and correct it with contact lenses or eyeglasses.
 Bifocals are glasses with the higher focusing power in the lower part of the lens.
 If you do not need glasses for distance, you may need only reading glasses.

-Your doctor may suggest contact lenses, which can correct your vision the need for glasses.
+Or, your doctor may suggest contact lenses, which can correct your vision and the need for glasses.
 Even if you can see far off, contacts can help your close vision.
 Options include bifocal contacts or monovision, in which you wear one contact to see close up and one contact to see far away.